Manteño-Huancavilca culture: Organisation

 Many (if not all) were split into four major settlements, with the chief of the principal settlement overlord.
 Caamaño believed that the Manteños operated like a trading ring rather than a kingdom or empire, and drew parallels to the Hanseatic League.
 Manteño settlements typically contain large quantities of characteristic pottery and large stone foundations.

 Lifestyle

-The civilization primarily grew fruits and vegetables, such as maize, peanuts, tomatoes, and squash.
+The culture primarily grew fruits and vegetables, such as maize, peanuts, tomatoes, and squash.
 The civilizations built their houses out of straw or palm leaves, and also used houses made of a type of bamboo native to the region, using river rocks as a foundation.
 The culture was also specialized in diving for Spondylus, a food that was said to be of the gods.
 They also used its purple and orange shell as a type of currency; this shell was traded throughout the region as far north as Mexico.
 The Spondylus is unique to the warm waters of coastal Ecuador.
-The Manteños were such a unique culture that the Inca never conquered them and let the Manteños buy their way with the food and shell of the gods that they only knew how to find due to this specialization of diving. (current archaeology grad student on current Manteño dig site in Manabí, Ecuador).
+The Manteños were such a unique culture that the Inca never conquered them and let the Manteños buy their way with the food and shell of the gods that they only knew how to find due to this specialization of diving.